sritchie/strange-loop-2023/presentations/README.md

 Shared presentation options live in `org/reveal_header.org`.

-The org-mode talk files are
+The org-mode talk file is `org/stl.org`, and the exported HTML is `org/stl.org`.

-- `org/stl.org`

-And the exported HTML files have matching names with `html` headers.

 ## Viewing the Presentations

-To view any of the talks, simply open any of the `org/*.html` files.
+To view the talk, simply open `org/stl.html` in your browser.

 Some available options: